NetLogo/Rnd-Extension/README.md

 ## Building

-If you want to build the extension from the source, it should be sufficient to run `./sbt package` from the extension's source directory.
+If you want to build the extension from the source, it should be sufficient to run `sbt package` from the extension's source directory.
 If the build succeeds, `rnd.jar` will be created.
 ## Credits

 Authored by Nicolas Payette.